smorin/thoughts/THOUGHTS.md

 ## FAQ

-**Q: Can I use this without HumanLayer's other features?**
+**Q: Can I use this as a standalone tool?**
 A: Yes!
-The thoughts system is independent of HumanLayer's approval and communication features.
+The thoughts system is a standalone CLI tool for managing developer notes.

 **Q: What if I accidentally delete my thoughts?**
 A: Since thoughts are in a git repository, you can recover them using `git restore` or `git checkout`.